Chapter 1: Wasteland

 “Marshal!
 Over here!”
 His voice had lost some of its pedantic edge.
 He sounded almost nervous.
 He was holding something in his hand for me to see.
 A metal cylinder.

 “Yeah,” I said, confirming his suspicion.
 “Those are C-14 rounds.
 Spent ones.”
 I spun around, scanning the canyon walls for any bullet holes.
 Which was how I saw it.
 A gap in the stone, maybe three meters wide and twice as tall.
 It would be snug but I supposed that a marine in powered armor could fit through a crack like that.
 With the proper motivation, of course.

 “Stay here,” I undid my holster.
 “I’m going to go check it out.”

 I crawled up to the cave’s entrance.
 From what I could see it was a grotto, at least twenty feet.
 I crawled in.
 The air was cooler here and smelled like guano.
 It was dark.
 I took a flashlight, my gun in the other hand.
 The rocks were slippery from runoff and once or twice I almost took a rough spill.
 But soon the cave opened up again.
-My light played across the limestone until I saw a hunched over figure at the far end of the cavern.
+My light played across the limestone until I saw a figure slumped over on a boulder at the far end of the cave.
 It was a marine.
 I could see his CMC powered armor, like a gorilla encased in neosteel.